jet/dotnet-templates/README.md

 - [sharing id types is fine](#global-do-share-ids)

 <a name="global-do-share-ids"></a>
-- DO have global generic id types
+- DO have global strongly typed ids

 While [sharing the actual types is a no-no](#global-dont-share-types), having common id types is perfectly reasonable

+- CONSIDER UMX for non-serialized ids

+Wherever possible, the templates use use strongly type identifiers, particularly ones that might naturally be represented as primitives, i.e. `string` etc.

+- [`FSharp.UMX`](https://github.com/fsprojects/FSharp.UMX) is useful to transparently pin types in a message contract cheaply - it works well for a number of contexts:

+    - Coding/decoding events using [FsCodec](https://github.com/jet/fscodec). (because Events are things that **have happened**, validating them is not a central concern as we load and fold these incontrovertible Facts)
+    - Model binding in ASP.NET (because the types de-sugar to the primitives, no special support is required). _Unlike events, there are more considerations in play in this context though; often you'll want to apply validation to the inputs (representing Commands) as you map them to [Value Objects](https://martinfowler.com/bliki/ValueObject.html), [Making Illegal States Unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/).
+Often, Single Case Discriminated Unions can be a better tool inb that context_

 - DO Have a helper `module` per id type

-- CONSIDER UMX for non-serialized ids

 TODO write this up